 Also, page loading animations are available in the address bar.

-Current version is built on WebKit/Blink, which means it shares cons of Chromium: high RAM usage, lack of customizability.
+Opera is built on WebKit/Blink, which means it shares cons of Chromium: high RAM usage (Not lightweight), lack of customizability.

 Con Uneditable default search providers